 Chowan University, grounded in its Christian faith, transforms the lives of students of promise, as her mission.

 Chowan University is committed to serving average students.
-By “average,” we mean students with a GPA from 2.25-3.25 and “average” SAT scores (around 880 on the new SAT or 800 two-part on the old SAT).
+By “average,” we mean students with a GPA from 2.25-3.25 and “average” scores (around 880 on the SAT, a 17 ACT composite, or 59 on the CLT).
 Students below these criteria may be admitted if they show a commitment to the Chowan University experience and academic potential.

 The Honors College at Chowan University is designed to offer attractive and challenging opportunities for intellectual growth to well-prepared and highly motivated students.
 The college has both curricular and extracurricular components.
-The Honors College Committee will normally consider for acceptance into the program any freshman who enters college with at least a 3.25 high school grade point average and 1170 on the new or 1100 two-part on the old or higher SAT score.
+The Honors College Committee will normally consider for acceptance into the program any freshman who enters college with at least a 3.25 high school grade point average and 1170 or higher SAT score.
 Transfer students and Chowan rising sophomores must have earned at least a 3.50 GPA and a B in English composition.

 Many of our students are first-generation college students, which means their parents did not attend college or complete a college degree.
 Because of Chowan’s commitment to individual attention in a Christian environment, these students thrive at Chowan University.